Jay Baumgardner

 Jay Baumgardner is an American record producer, engineer and mixer.
-He has worked on albums by The Regulators, Seether, Superheist, Ugly Kid Joe, Bush, Helmet, Sevendust, Papa Roach, Endwell, Coal Chamber, Drowning Pool, Godsmack, Three Days Grace, P.O.D., New Found Glory, Spineshank, Alien Ant Farm and Orgy.
+He has worked on albums by Slipknot, The Regulators, Seether, Superheist, Ugly Kid Joe, Bush, Helmet, Sevendust, Papa Roach, Endwell, Coal Chamber, Drowning Pool, Godsmack, Three Days Grace, P.O.D., New Found Glory, Spineshank, Alien Ant Farm and Orgy.

 His most recent work is producing the Superheist album Ghosts of the Social Dead, which was released on October 28, 2016.

+He is the founder and owner of NRG Recording Studios based in North Hollywood, CA.